 So I think that was her trying to understand how a narrative is broken up even by the structure of a letter, how maybe the person's thoughts change in response to even being on the other side of the paper, or something, and that even the way that someone ends up telling a story to someone else is, is dictated by the response to this page.
 You know?

 HADEN GUEST 39:35

-I mean in--I don't know, in terms of thinking about the ways in which, you know, there's a real irony here that, you know--these are letters, this is a means of communication--and yet, right, there’s a stubborn resistance or desire to—right?--to find another kind of meaning--to delay, to linger in those delays, those hesitations.
-And that's something that--I feel like there's both an appreciation of the object, as the letter as object, but in the same time, there's a sense that--you know, there's a different kind of personal meaning and investment that's being placed into it as well.
-And I feel like this is something--so in a way, the letter becomes a different kind of communication, like a medium of communication with Audrey herself.
+I mean, I don't know, in terms of thinking about the ways in which there's a real irony here that, you know, these are letters, this is a means of communication and yet, right, there’s a stubborn resistance or desire to find another kind of meaning, to delay, to linger in those delays, those hesitations.
+And I feel like there's both an appreciation of the object, as the letter as object, but in the same time, there's a sense that, you know, there's a different kind of personal meaning and investment that's being placed into it as well.
+So in a way, the letter becomes a different kind of communication, like a medium of communication with Audrey herself.
 No?
-And so I think this is, it's—feel like it's a really fascinating line of inquiry into--like, sort of research methodology and poetry in a sense, right?
-Poetry as a means of communication here, kind of private, like poetry of, of objects as well.
+And so I feel like it's a really fascinating line of inquiry into, sort of, research methodology and poetry in a sense, right?
+Poetry as a means of communication here, kind of private, like poetry of objects as well.
 Kind of a rosary of sorts, we could say.
 I was wondering if we could take some questions or comments from the audience.
-I know--I'm tempted to give John Overholt the microphone [LAUGHS], ‘cause he's here today.
-But no, seriously--and I don't mean to put you on the spot, John--but any questions or comments that people might have?
-I think that would be--we'd certainly appreciate them.
+I know I'm tempted to give John Overholt the microphone [LAUGHS], ‘cause he's here today.
+But no, seriously—and I don't mean to put you on the spot, John—but any questions or comments that people might have?
+I think that we'd certainly appreciate them.

 HADEN GUEST 41:11